hail-is/hail/python/hail/docs/getting_started.rst

 Building with other versions of Spark 2
 =======================================

-Hail should work with other versions of Spark 2.
-To build against a different version, such as Spark 2.2.0, modify the above instructions as follows:
+Hail is compatible with Spark 2.0.x and 2.1.x.
+To build against Spark 2.1.0, modify the above instructions as follows:

  - Set the Spark version in the gradle command

    .. code-block:: text

-      $ ./gradlew -Dspark.version=2.2.0 shadowJar
+      $ ./gradlew -Dspark.version=2.1.0 shadowJar

- - ``SPARK_HOME`` should point to an installation of the desired version of Spark, such as *spark-2.2.0-bin-hadoop2.7*
+ - ``SPARK_HOME`` should point to an installation of the desired version of Spark, such as *spark-2.1.0-bin-hadoop2.7*

  - The version of the Py4J ZIP file in the hail alias must match the version in ``$SPARK_HOME/python/lib`` in your version of Spark.